dhimmel/psb-manuscript/manuscript.md

 - What is your favorite study from your career or what study was your biggest discovery?
 - What was your first scholarly publication?
 - Add a code snippet or mathematical equation.
 - Add a figure with a caption.
-This could be a figure from your previous work or a picture of you in Hawaii.
+This could be a picture of you in Hawaii or a figure from your previous work if the license is permissive enough to allow reuse.

 Self-citations are explicitly encouraged, since one goal of this activity is to introduce attendees to the concept of [citation by persistent identifier](https://github.com/dhimmel/psb-manuscript/blob/master/USAGE.md#citations).
 By having attendees cite their existing works, we hope to show researchers how references can be created from just persistent identifiers, and how this can assist with collaborative and transparent authoring.